Salomons - CCCU

 We very much welcome applications from those with a disability.

-Applicants who have a disability that means they cannot drive must email the programme before submitting their application and provide supporting documentation from a registered medical practitioner stating that their disability prevents them from driving.
+Applicants who have a disability that means they cannot drive must email the course before submitting their application and provide supporting documentation from a registered medical practitioner stating that their disability prevents them from driving.

+Alternatively, applicants can submit evidence that they have been in receipt of Access to Work funding for a disability that would prevent them from driving, within the last two years.
 A decision will then be taken over whether the driving licence requirement can be waived.

 Advice for your application

-- We welcome trainees who reflect the wide range of diversity represented by service users and their families.
+• We welcome trainees who reflect the wide range of diversity represented by service users and their families.
 We especially want to encourage trainees with disabilities, those from backgrounds that are economically disadvantaged, from culturally diverse groups, those with caring/parental responsibilities and from all social classes.
-We believe that the programme, the profession, and services are strengthened by ensuring cultural, social and other kinds of diversity within the workforce.
+We believe that the course, the profession, and services are strengthened by ensuring cultural, social and other kinds of diversity within the workforce.

 International applicants